http4s/http4s/docs/src/main/tut/deployment.md

 `--enable-all-security-services` will likely be required to make or receive https requests.

-Additional image generation options are found in the native image reference: https://www.graalvm.org/docs/reference-manual/native-image/
+Additional image generation options are found in the [native image reference](https://www.graalvm.org/docs/reference-manual/native-image/)

 #### Execute the native image